KamanHang/sqldatawarehousedataengineeringproject/README.md

-### Things to Consider
+### ❗Things to Consider❗
-- The provided dataset belongs to a (Fictional Company) "BikeHaven Collective" - a company that sells bikes, related acessories and clothing.
+- The provided dataset was anonymous so I provided a fictional name (Fictional Company) "Bike Haven Collective" - a company that sells bikes, related acessories and clothing.
 #  SQL Data Warehouse and Data Analytics Project
-This project delivers a modern data warehouse which focuses on building clean, organized data pipeline and covers important aspects such as ETL Pipeline Development, Data Cleaning, Data Modelling and Data Analytics
+This project delivers a modern data warehouse which focuses on building clean, organized data pipeline and covers important aspects such as ETL Pipeline Development, Data Cleaning, Data Modelling and Data Analytics.

 ## Project Division
 This Project focuses into two different sections:
 - Data Engineering
 - Data Analytics and Reporting

-## Data Engineering
+## Data Engineering 👷🏻‍♂️
 In this section of the project I have performed following tasks:<br>
 <br>
 _(I have performed the entire task using PL/PostgreSQL)_